anode-co/groupee/readme.md

 Groupee does not need to run on the same server as the mattermost instance, but it does need a full account, it doesn't work with a simple bot token.
 To set it up:

+1. Install graphviz - this tool uses the `dot` executable to render `!tree` graphs.
+2. Install the dependencies: `npm install`
-1. Create a user for the bot
+3. Create a user for the bot
-2. Edit copy `config.example.js` to `config.js` and edit the config appropriately
+4. Edit copy `config.example.js` to `config.js` and edit the config appropriately
-3. Run `node groupee.js`
+5. Run `node groupee.js`
-4. Send a private message with `!help` to groupee to see if it's up and running properly.
+6. Send a private message with `!help` to groupee to see if it's up and running properly.

 Groupee can run fine as an ordinary user, but if a user removes groupee from a channel, it will not be able to get back in unless you make groupee a system administrator in your mattermost system admin